justinhchae/app_helper/README.md

 # app_data
- A Helper App for Python Data Projects
+ A Helper App for Python Data Projects with Streamlit

+ consumes a csv, returns a pandas pickle

+ docs and code in development